 America’s downward trend and the economic and military ascension of numerous regional powers have become obvious to all but the willfully blind.
 A growing chorus of political pundits repeatedly addresses the topic.

 “America’s Global Retreat” blares one headline from The Wall Street Journal, while the BBC asks about “The Decline of U.S. Power?”
+The Telegraph proclaims “Decadence and Hubris Have Finally Brought Down the American Empire.”
 Best-selling books also paint a dismal future with titles like After America, America: Imagine a World Without Her and The Post-American World.

 A forgotten key to national greatness